prabhakar2001/Face-Recognition/README.md

-# Face_Recognition_Tracking_Attendance
-A python GUI integrated attendance system using face recognition to tracking attendance.

-In this python project, I have made an attendance system which track attendance by using face recognition technique.
-I have also intergrated it with GUI (Graphical user interface) so it can be easy to use by anyone.
-GUI for this project is also made on python using tkinter.

-TECHNOLOGY USED:
-1) tkinter for whole GUI
-2) OpenCV for taking images and face recognition (cv2.face.LBPHFaceRecognizer_create())
-3) CSV, Numpy, Pandas, datetime etc. for other purposes.
+This Python project is a user-friendly attendance system that utilizes face recognition to track attendance.
+It features a Graphical User Interface (GUI) built with tkinter to make it easily accessible to users.
+The technology stack includes OpenCV for capturing images and performing face recognition, along with various modules such as CSV, Numpy, Pandas, datetime, and others for additional functionalities.

-4) for installing modules we have to install all modules using command prompt 4.1) pip install tk-tools
+To run the project, you need to install the required modules using the following commands in the command prompt or terminal:
-     4.2) pip install opencv-contrib-python
-     4.3) pip install datetime
-     4.4) pip install pytest-shutil
-     4.5) pip install python-csv
-     4.6) pip install numpy
-     4.7) pip install pillow
-     4.8) pip install pandas
-     4.9) pip install times
+1. `pip install tk-tools`
+2. `pip install opencv-contrib-python`
+3. `pip install datetime`
+4. `pip install pytest-shutil`
+5. `pip install python-csv`
+6. `pip install numpy`
+7. `pip install pillow`
+8. `pip install pandas`
+9. `pip install times`

-we  set the password for registration password="prabhakar jha"
+A password is set for the registration process, which ensures security and restricts unauthorized access to the system.
+The password for registration is "prabhakar jha".

-FOR MARKING THE ATTENDANCE WE HAVE TO CLICK ON KEY 'p'

-I used python 3.8 version for building our project and I always run my program in pycharm.
-FEATURES:
-1) Easy to use with interactive GUI support.
+To mark attendance for a student, you need to press the 'p' key.

+Key Features of the project include:
+1. Interactive GUI for ease of use.
-2) Password protection for new person registration.
+2. Password protection during new person registration.
-3) Creates/Updates CSV file for details of students on registration.
+3. Maintaining CSV files to store student details upon registration.
-4) Creates a new CSV file everyday for attendance and marks attendance with proper date and time.
+4. Daily creation of a new CSV file for attendance, with proper date and time entries.
-5) Displays live attendance updates for the day on the main screen in tabular format with Id, name, date and time.
+5. Displaying live attendance updates for the day in tabular format on the main screen, showing student ID, name, date, and time.

+The project was developed using Python version 3.8 and tested in the PyCharm IDE.
+It provides an efficient solution for tracking attendance using face recognition technology.